 Leftover Ideas

-Change up how you enjoy white chicken chili leftovers.
 Try serving reheated chili over crispy Baked French Fries, over tortilla chips and cheese for white chili nachos, or over an Air Fryer Baked Potato or Crock Pot Baked Potato.

-What to Serve with White Chicken Chili
+What to Serve With Crockpot White Chicken Chili

 Crockpot White Chicken Chili